antarctica/PolarRoute/README.md

 ## Required Data sources
 PolarRoute has been built to work with a variety of open-source atmospheric and oceanographic data sources.
 For testing and demonstration purposes it is also possible to generate artificial Gaussian Random Field data.

-A full list of supported data sources and their associated data-loaders is given in the 'Data Loaders' section of the MeshiPhi manual.
+A full list of supported data sources and their associated dataloaders is given in the 'Dataloader Overview' section of the [MeshiPhi manual](https://antarctica.github.io/MeshiPhi/)

 ## Documentation
 The documentation for the package is available to read at: https://antarctica.github.io/PolarRoute/